Busick Harwood: Life

-The second son of John Harwood of Newmarket, he was born there about 1745.
-After apprenticeship to an apothecary, he qualified as a surgeon, and obtained an Indian appointment.
-In India he received considerable sums for medical attendance on princes, but his health suffered, and he returned to England and entered Christ's College, Cambridge.
-There, he graduated M.B. in 1785, and he went on to receive his M.D. from the University of St Andrews School of Medicine in 1790, having been elected Fellow of the Society of Antiquaries of London in 1783, and Fellow of the Royal Society in 1784.
+The fourth son of John and Mary Harwood of Newmarket, he was born there on 27 November 1750.
+After apprenticeship to an apothecary and to Uppingham surgeon William Forfitt, he trained at the London Hospital where he would later help to set up the London Hospital Medical College.
+He qualified as a surgeon, and in 1773 joined the Indian Medical Service.
+In India he received considerable sums for medical attendance on princes, but his health suffered, and he returned to England after five years in 1778.

+Harwood became a fellow‑commoner at Christ's College, Cambridge the following year.
+He received his MD by examination from the University of St Andrews School of Medicine in 1790, and was elected Fellow of the Society of Antiquaries of London in 1783, and Fellow of the Royal Society in 1784.

-For his M.B. degree, Harwood read a thesis on the transfusion of blood.
+For his MB degree at Cambridge in 1785, Harwood read a thesis on the transfusion of blood.
 He gave an account of experiments he had made on transfusion from sheep to dogs which had lost a considerable quantity of blood.
 An account of these experiments is given in a note in Charles Hutton, George Shaw, and Richard Pearson's Abridgment of the Philosophical Transactions, 1809, i.
 185, 186.
 Harwood was dissatisfied with the reasons for the discontinuance of transfusion in cases of loss of blood in his time.
 He intended to experiment on the communication of diseases and medicines by transfusion, but appears to have published nothing on the subject.